 Please visit www.daviswatkins.com to sign the guestbook, express condolences, and share memories.

-To send flowers to Dr. Billy Ansel Buckelew's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Billy Ansel Buckelew, please visit our floral store.